Byzantine Historiographical Prefaces (4th–15th Centuries)

 *How to pre-order?

-The present study focuses on the specific features of the genre of Byzantine historiographical proems as well as on their theoretical remarks about history–writing in Byzantium
+A study of the specific features of the genre of Byzantine historiographical proems as well as their theoretical remarks about history-writing in Byzantium

 Eirene-Sophia Kiapidou is an Associate Professor of Byzantine Philology at the University of Patras (Greece).
-Her research concerns Byzantine Historiography, Epistolography and Critical Editions of Byzantine Texts.
-She is the author of two books in Greek: Ioannes Skylitzes’ Synopsis Historion and its Sources (811-1057).
-Contribution to the Byzantine Historiography of the Eleventh Century, Athens 2010, and Theophylact of Ochrid, Martyrdom of the Fifteen Martyrs of Tiberiopolis, Athens 2015 (critical edition with translation and commentary).
+Her research interests include Byzantine historiography, epistolography and critical editions of Byzantine texts.
+She is the author of two more books in Greek: Ioannes Skylitzes’ Synopsis of Histories and its Sources (811-1057).
+Contribution to the Byzantine Historiography of the Eleventh Century (Athens, 2010), and Theophylaktos of Ohrid, Martyrdom of the Fifteen Martyrs of Tiberiopolis (Athens, 2015; critical edition of the text with translation and commentary).

 Preface